ivan-hc/AM/regress/README.md

 ----------------------------------------------------
 #### How to start testing AM in a safe container environment
+Podman is recommended for AM testing because it does not require sudo/root (rootless), whereas Docker or a traditional VM will require it.
-Podman (recommended) or Docker must be installed in your system in order to perform the tests in an isolated and controlled environment, without messing up your main OS.
+It will allow you to perform the tests in an isolated and controlled environment, without messing up your main OS.
-The provided dockerfiles will allow you to build a container image in your system, which you can then start and use for testing.
+The provided dockerfiles will allow you to quickly/easily build these test container images with all the needed dependencies.

-Test steps (replace podman with docker if needed):
+Steps to begin regression testing:
+1. Make sure Podman is installed, eg. for Debian:\
+`sudo apt install podman`\

-1. Clone the AM repo and go to the regression dir:\
+2. Clone the AM repo and go to the regression dir:\
 `git clone https://github.com/ivan-hc/AM`\
 `cd AM/regress`

-2. Build am-debian container image:\
+3. Build am-debian container image:\
 `podman build --platform linux/x86-64 -t am-debian -f am-debian.dockerfile`\
 Alternatively, you may select a different container image such as am-ubuntu:\
 `podman build --platform linux/x86-64 -t am-ubuntu -f am-ubuntu.dockerfile`

-3. Start am-debian container session in default mode (persistent Appimages):\
+4. Start am-debian container session in default mode (persistent Appimages):\
 `podman run -it --platform linux/x86-64 --device /dev/fuse --cap-add SYS_ADMIN --security-opt unmask=ALL am-debian:latest`\
 Alternatively, start am-debian container session with tmpfs for Appimage dirs (stores in RAM to avoid wearing out your SSD):\
 `podman run -it --platform linux/x86-64 --device /dev/fuse --cap-add SYS_ADMIN --security-opt unmask=ALL --tmpfs /opt --tmpfs /root/.local/share/applications am-debian:latest`\
-You will now be within the container.
+**You will now be inside the container**.

-4. Setup AM as needed (eg. switch to dev branch):\
+5. Setup AM as needed (eg. switch to dev branch):\
 `am --devmode-enable`

-5. Run all regression tests:\
+6. Run all regression tests:\
 `./test-am-regress.sh`\
 Alternatively, run individual tests:\
 `./test-am-checksum.sh`\